cerulean747/Reddit-Comment-Removal/README.md

 Potential future directions include the following:

-* Fine tune hyperparameters (learning rate, layers, loss functions) and precision-recall tradeoff for neural network models; experiment with higher-order n-grams and sampling methods
+* Fine tune hyperparameters (learning rate, optimizer, number of layers, loss functions) and precision-recall tradeoff for neural network models
+* Experiment with higher-order n-grams and sampling methods
 * Experiment with more models (LSTM, RNN) and implement word embeddings in existing models
-* Experiment with other types of pretrained embeddings (Google Word2Vec, GloVe, fasttext)
+* Experiment with other types of pretrained embeddings (Google Word2Vec, GloVe, fasttext) and/or character-level embeddings
 * Find historical user account metadata if available